LyrisX02/PEC-MDP/README.md

 # PEC-MDP

 This repository hosts an implementation of the PEC-MDP.
-The core code translates Probabilistic Event Calculus (PEC) domains to the PEC-MDP framework.
+This repository consists of a main Python code file 'PEC_Parser.py' for parsing and translating a PEC domain description into PEC-MDP components, as well as compiling the components into a functioning PEC-MDP.
+The 'temporal_projection.py' file contains utilities for calculating temporal projections.
+The 'policy_to_pprops.py' file contains utilities for translating a MDP stationary or non-stationary policy into PEC's p-propositions.

+These modules were developed in Python 3.11.2.
+Requirements include:

+* numpy >= 1.24.2
+* regex >= 2023.10.3

+'PEC_notebook.ipynb' provides a comprehensive tutorial and demonstration of how the utilities of 'PEC_Parser.py' and 'temporal_projection'.

+'boxworld.ipynb' consists of a demonstration of how reinforcement learning techniques may be applied to a logistics domain in the PEC-MDP.
+This also demonstrates how an optimal policy may be translated back to p-propositions through the utilities in 'policy_to_pprops.py'.

+This repository also contains examples of PEC domain descriptions showcasing the different properties that may be modelled into a PEC-MDP.
+These files are found in 'pec_domains/'.

 The repository follows the below structure:

 ```
 PEC-MDP/
-├── PEC_Parser.py            # Core MDP-PEC translation
+├── PEC_Parser.py            # Core PEC-MDP translation
 ├── temporal_projection.py   # Temporal projection calculation
 ├── policy_to_pprops.py      # Translation of policy to p-propositions
 ├── notebooks/                   # Jupyter notebooks for demonstrations